Intro

 Read more

-As with any native pony breeds, these animals are descendant from the tough Spanish mounts brought over to the Americas during the 16th century.
+As with any native pony breeds, these animals are descendant from the tough Spanish mounts brought to the Americas during the 16th century.
 The Choctaw Horse is named for the Chocktaw tribe that bred them and these animals are highly regarded within their culture.

 Read more